SiaFoundation/siad/modules/renter/contractor/README.md

 allowance, and marks the contract as `!GoodForUpload` and `!GoodForRenew`,

-The watchdog will also check if any monitored contracts revisions or storage proofswere removed in a reverted blocks and marks them as such.
+The watchdog will also check if any monitored contracts revisions or storage proofs were removed in a reverted blocks and marks them as such.
 Note that once a the storage proof window for a file contract elapses for the first time, the watchdog will no longer monitor that contract.
 This is acceptable because even if the storage proof is reorged out, the host has at least proven they fulfilled